rocket-monkey/3d-howto/docs/LocomotionMB.md

 <p>
   <img src="https://github.com/rocket-monkey/3d-howto/blob/master/docs/images/motionbuilder/fig08.jpg?raw=true" width="316"/>
 </p>
-_We can select bone-by-bone in the file browser and then right-click the equivalent bone in the definition (in the right pane) and select "Assign bone".
+_We can select bone-by-bone in the Navigator and then right-click the equivalent bone in the definition (in the right pane) and select "Assign bone".
 After we have done that with every bone in the character, we can save this definition as a template with the little save-button on top of the skeleton pane.
 Browse to the dropbox-folder/assets to lookup existing ones for Genesis 3 and Mixamo._

 7. It can happen that the validation for the skeleton fails -> we get "yellow" bones in this case
 <p>